-- 1. Use cant hooks or the optional log turner to rotate the log on the sawmill bed.
-See Log Turner Manual. - 2.
-Spin the log against the side supports until it is turned the way you want it for the first cut.
-If you want to turn the log more, do the following steps. - 3.
-Raise the turner arm to get a new bite on the log. - 4.
-Disengage the clamp. - 5.
+2. Spin the log against the side supports until it is turned the way you want it for the first cut.
+If you want to turn the log more, do the following steps.

+3. Engage the clamp by raising the clamp in/out lever.
+Clamp the log against the side supports.

+Lower the turner lever to lower the turner arm below the log.

+- 5. Raise the turner arm to get a new bite on the log. - 6.
+Disengage the clamp. - 7.
 The log can be turned now.
 Repeat steps 4 through 7 until the log is turned as desired.